 Transcranial Magnetic Stimulation (TMS)

-Transcranial magnetic stimulation (TMS) is a non-invasive treatment for major depressive disorder and.
+Transcranial magnetic stimulation (TMS) is a non-invasive treatment for Major Depressive Disorder, Anxiety, and Obsessive-Compulsive Disorder.
 It works by using magnetic fields to stimulate nerve cells in the brain.

-TMS is typically used when other treatments for depression, such as medication or therapy, have not worked.
+TMS is typically used when other treatments, such as medication or therapy, have not worked or were not tolerated.

 How TMS works

 TMS works by delivering electromagnetic energy painlessly via an electromagnetic coil placed against your scalp.

 The magnetic pulses stimulate nerve cells in the area of the brain involved in executive functioning, depression, and mood.

 TMS works by activating areas of the brain which display lower levels of activity in patients with depression, anxiety, and OCD

 Several factors influence the effect of TMS on the brain: